jrasmusson/ios-starter-kit/advanced/Responder-Chain.md

 ## Example with Protocol

 An even better way to do this is with protocols.
+The advantage of this is you get type safety with the button selector.
+Where as if you just put any wily nily method there, there is no guarantee that anyone is going to pick it up.

 ```swift
 @objc protocol ButtonPressable: AnyObject {